lxc/incus/CONTRIBUTING.md

 - Go client package (`client: Add XYZ` for changes to `client/`)
 - CLI (`lxc/<command>: Change XYZ` for changes to `lxc/`)
 - Scripts (`scripts: Update bash completion for XYZ` for changes to `scripts/`)
-- LXD daemon (`lxd/<package>: Add support for XYZ` for changes to `lxd/`)
+- Incus daemon (`incus/<package>: Add support for XYZ` for changes to `incus/`)
 - Tests (`tests: Add test for XYZ` for changes to `tests/`)

-The same kind of pattern extends to the other tools in the LXD code tree and depending on complexity, things may be split into even smaller chunks.
+The same kind of pattern extends to the other tools in the Incus code tree and depending on complexity, things may be split into even smaller chunks.

 When updating strings in the CLI tool (`lxc/`), you may need a commit to update the templates: